Louisville Orchestra Creators Corps

 Long praised for visionary thinking about the role of an orchestra in its community, The Louisville Orchestra launched its Louisville Orchestra Creators Corps (LOCC) program in the 2022-23 season.
 The LOCC is the only program of its kind that deeply integrates artists into the orchestra and the city.
 Each year, three Creators move to Louisville’s Shelby Park neighborhood for the entirety of the concert season.
 These Creators serve as full-time LO staff members, receiving an annual salary, health insurance, housing, and custom studio workspaces.
 During their time in Louisville, the Creators compose new works for the orchestra, design educational and community projects, and become active participants the fabric of city life.

 The selection process for the first three seasons of the Creators Corps program is complete.
-Applications for the 2025-26 season are now open!
-Deadline to apply is March 1, 2024.
+Applications for the 2026-27 season coming soon!

 LOCC Blog